mongodb/mongo-python-driver/doc/faq.rst

 Key order in subdocuments -- why does my query work in the shell but not PyMongo?
 ---------------------------------------------------------------------------------

+..
+  Note: We should rework this section now that Python 3.6+ has ordered dict.

 .. testsetup:: key-order

   from bson.son import SON